nestjs/docs.nestjs.com/content/techniques/authentication.md

 However, there are ways to dynamically resolve request-scoped providers within the strategy.
 For this, we leverage the [module reference](/fundamentals/module-ref) feature.

-First, open the `local.strategy.ts` file and inject the `ModuleRef` using a normal way:
+First, open the `local.strategy.ts` file and inject the `ModuleRef` in the normal way:

 ```typescript
 constructor(private readonly moduleRef: ModuleRef) {